When it comes to changing your tyres, which you will have to do every so often, you may be overwhelmed by the differences in price and quality.

 To get the high quality that is expected of premium tyres, they undergo particularly rigorous testing.
 A lot of research also goes into creating the best compounds to make the tyres with, as well as designing the best tread.

-These factors ensure that the tyres can perform well in both wet and dry conditions and also the most demanding driving styles, such as rally driving for example.
+These factors ensure that premium tyres can perform well in both wet and dry conditions and also the most demanding driving styles, such as rally driving for example.

-If you do a lot of long-distance driving, you enjoy track driving or you like to drive off road a lot then these might be the best option for you.
+If you do a lot of long-distance driving, you enjoy track driving or you like to drive off road a lot then these more expensive tyres might be the best option for you.

 They can be a good option if you drive fairly frequently but don't put too much demand on your vehicle.